Guerra24/Firefox-UWP-Style/README.md

 # Firefox UWP Style

 *Firefox UWP* is a more complete and robust theme that mimics UWP UI.
 Created with consistency and accuracy in mind, captures look and feel of UWP and brings it to Firefox.
-Based on *Firefox Dark-Flat UWP Style* theme, it expands the changes to context menus and most part of the UI.
+Based on *Firefox Flat-Dark UWP Style* theme, it expands the changes to context menus and most part of the UI.

 Currently is in very early development.